amelandri/amelandri.github.io/about.md

 ## Copyright

-### Photography Copyright

-Photographies cannot be copied, printed or reproduced without the express authorization of the author.
-If you want to use my photographies, please contact me.

-### Text Copyright

-All text articles on this site, except where otherwise noted, are licensed under a
+All site content, except where otherwise noted, is licensed under a
 [Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License][ccm].

 This means that: